 “A thinker sees his own actions as experiments and questions ― as attempts to find out something.
 Success and failure are for him answers above all.” ― Friedrich Nietzsche

-There are some lessons for you to learn in all encounters and relationships.
-Don’t forget everyone you meet has something to teach you, so don’t miss these learning opportunities.
+All encounters and relationships teach you some lessons.
+Remember that everyone you meet has something to teach you, so don’t miss these learning opportunities.
 Write down and list the most significant people in your life.
 Then, write at least two things you’ve learned from the encounter or relationship.

 Take your list of significant people and see common lessons or a pattern that connects several people.
 Be sure to include yourself on this list.
 What lessons have you learned, or are you learning from yourself?